pjkundert/community-coin/README.txt

 5.1 Altman Z''-Score
 ────────────────────

-  A useful metric in evaluating a business' health is its Z''-Score, developed by Altman in 1968.
+  The Altman Z"-Score, developed in 1968, is a useful metric for evaluating a business's financial health.
 This metric, produced from published financial data, can be used to predict the future health of the business.
 In particular, how statistically likely the business is to default.

   This score can be used to price Credit Default Swaps; a method for estimating the "insurance premiums" that must be charged, to